AntonAshraf/University-Projects/1 Multiapp project/README.md

 ## The END

-Thank you for reading the documetation of the project! we tried to make the code cleaned as possible and diffirent from others, hope to find that you can also check the other projects I have created duirng university from [here](https://github.com/AntonAshraf/University-Projects)
+Thank you for reading the documetation of the project!

+We tried to make the code cleaned as possible and diffirent from others, hope to find that, there was many more fun games and applications that we can add but we was limited by the time⏱️
+   - [ ] 2048 game
+   - [ ] Tic-Tac-Toe
+   - [ ] Dinosour offline game
+   - [ ] Connect 4
+   - [ ] Morse code (Translate and play sound)

+You can also check the other projects I have created duirng university from [here](https://github.com/AntonAshraf/University-Projects)